 For those considering suicide, don’t give up!
 There is a national suicide hot line where you can talk with someone who can offer support or help at 1-800-273-8255.
 There is also help for Domestic Violence: 800-799-7233 (SAFE).
 So many other lines can be found on the internet for those who need counseling or help for many different problems.

 Take care of yourself, take care of your family, your friends and neighbors.
 Give what you can when you can.
 If you can’t give or donate, then pray for or call a friend you know may be suffering.
 You won’t regret it.

 Remember that we all could be unsuspecting victims of a major catastrophic problem that could wreck our lives just as so many others have.
-Each day with our loved ones is precious.
-Be sure to enjoy the family, home, friends, and love that we can share with our families now.
+Try to remember those who lave lost so much this year and do something to help if you haven’t already.